-Vitamins and minerals are naturally found in food and play vital roles in the body.
+Vitamins and minerals are naturally found in food and play a vital role in the body.
 There are 13 essential vitamins and 8 of these are B-vitamins.
-B-vitamins are essential for the metabolism of energy.
+B complex vitamins are essential for the metabolism of energy.
 They help convert the fuel we consume in our diet, into energy that we can use to function each day.

 Each B vitamin has a different role in the body.
-To find out whether you should be supplementing, how much you should be having and why these nutrients are important for you, read below!
+To find out whether you should be supplementing, how much you should be having and why these nutrients are important for you, keep reading.

 - B1 – Thiamin:

 Thiamin is essential for metabolism and converting foods into energy (1).

 - B2 – Riboflavin: